 Rochester became a global center for flower and tree nurseries in the mid-1800s, fostering our identity as The Flower City.

-When is your favorite time to visit Lamberton Conservatory?
+What is your favorite time of year to visit Lamberton Conservatory?

 Pingback: 5 Engagement Shoot Locations in Rochester, NY - emilywatkinsphoto.com